QuarkChain/bench_kvdb/README.md

       - `≈ 1–2 I/Os per Get` operation → Effectively O(1)
       - If the cache is even larger and hot data blocks are cached and have a high hit rate, I/O per Get operation can drop below 1

-### Hypothesis: PebbleDB Achieves O(1)-Like Read I/O Under Sufficient Cache
+### Hypothesis: Pebble Achieves O(1)-Like Read I/O Under Sufficient Cache
-Although the theoretical read complexity of PebbleDB is `O(log N)` due to the multi-level LSM structure, this does not reflect real-world behavior.
+Although the theoretical read complexity of Pebble is `O(log N)` due to the multi-level LSM structure, This does not reflect real-world behavior.
 Thanks to:
-- The small size of Bloom filters excluding L6,
+- The small size of Bloom filters, excluding L6,
 - Their very high access frequency,
 - And sufficient cache residency,

-most negative lookups are filtered out in memory, and positive lookups usually require only one or two data blocks read.
+Most negative lookups are filtered out in memory, and positive lookups usually require only one or two data blocks read.

 We hypothesize that
-> With sufficient cache, the real read I/O complexity of PebbleDB is effectively O(1) and converges to 1–2 I/O per Get operation.
+> With sufficient cache, the real read I/O complexity of Pebble is effectively O(1) and converges to 1–2 I/O per Get operation.

 ### Benchmark Plan: Validating the O(1)-Like Read Behavior

 To verify the previous hypothesis, the benchmark will:

-1. Use **Pebble DB** (the same storage engine used by Geth).
+1. Use **Pebble** (the same storage engine used by Geth).

 2. Test multiple cache configurations:
-    - From 0.1% of the DB Size which is smaller than `Filter (without L6) + Top Index`
+    - From 0.1% of the DB Size, which is smaller than `Filter (without L6) + Top Index`
-    - To 3% of the DB Size which is larger than `Filter (without L6) + All Index`
+    - To 3% of the DB Size, which is larger than `Filter (without L6) + All Index`

 3. **Warm-up phase (to eliminate cold-cache effects):**
     - Before formal measurement, pre-read approximately **0.05% of the total key space**.
     - Purpose:
-        - Populate Bloom filters, Top-index blocks and hot index blocks into cache,
+        - Populate Bloom filters, Top-index blocks, and hot index blocks into cache,
         - Ensure the system reaches a **steady-state cache behavior**.
-    - Only after warm-up completes will formal statistics be collected.
+    - Only after the warm-up completes will formal statistics be collected.

 4. Measure **storage I/O only**, not response latency.